timmattison/aws-lambda-playground/example-applications/iot-lifx-controller/TUTORIAL.md

 You should get a `BUILD SUCCESS` if everything worked.

+If the tests fail your `application.json` file may be invalid.

 ## Step 3: Create the Lambda function

 Navigate to [step 2 of the AWS Lambda creation process](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create?step=2) (step 1 is selecting a blueprint/template which we do not want to do).